rgeo/activerecord-postgis-adapter/README.md

 Please read [PostGIS 1 Notes](https://github.com/rgeo/activerecord-postgis-adapter/blob/master/PostGIS_1.md)
 if you would like to use the adapter with an older version of PostGIS.

+#### Upgrading to version 8.x

+The `PostgisDatabaseTasks` module has been removed which means that the rake tasks to install postgis are no longer available.
+If using a Rails app, please see [Upgrading an Existing Database](#upgrading-an-existing-database)

+#### Upgrading from 6.x

+When upgrading from version 6.x to a newer major version, you may need to modify your `SpatialFactoryStore` configuration.
+Please see this section of the README in rgeo-activerecord for more details (https://github.com/rgeo/rgeo-activerecord#spatial-factories-for-columns).

 ##### database.yml

 You must modify your `config/database.yml` file to use the postgis